 - If a dividend becomes payable by the Company on its Shares, at the Board's discretion participants may be entitled to be credited with dividend equivalent payments in the form of additional RSUs and/or PSUs, as applicable, which additional units will be settled at the same time that the underlying RSUs and/or PSUs, as applicable, are settled. - PSUs granted to-date, to certain executive officers of the Company, vest in tranches provided the holder satisfies the performance conditions to vesting (an overall base level of achievement as assessed pursuant to the Bonus Plan, as described above, or similar assessment).
-If those vesting conditions are not satisfied, such PSUs would expire unvested. - Pursuant to the Share Unit Plan and the applicable policies and procedures of the Company, any share unit awards granted to the CEO and CFO are conditional upon a claw back agreement, whereby each of them personally agrees to forfeit or reimburse any portion of their bonus payment, including PSUs, RSUs or Shares issued thereunder, which were awarded for achievements that are found to involve their fraud, theft or other illegal conduct.
+If those vesting conditions are not satisfied, such PSUs would expire unvested. - Certain share unit awards to the executive officers of the Company may be subject to recovery pursuant to the Company's Clawback Policy (see page 27 for details).